WheteThunger/MonumentAddons/README.md

 1. Profile author locates the `oxide/data/MonumentAddons/PROFILE_NAME.json` file, where `PROFILE_NAME` is replaced with the profile's actual name.
 2. Profile author uploads the file to a website of their choice and obtains a *raw* download link.
 For example, if hosting on pastebin or GitHub, click the "raw" button before copying the URL.
-3. Recipient runs a command like `maprofile install <url>` using the URL provided by the profile author.
+3. Recipient runs a command like `mainstall <url>` using the URL provided by the profile author.

 Sharing a profile via a website will eventually have additional perks, including the ability to download updates to the profile automatically, while preserving customizations you have made.